Mechite/Mechite/README.md

   If you would like an easy method of contacting me with encryption, a Telegram-based secret chat is one of my trusted methods of conviniently communicating safely.

-  You may contact me with @Mechite, documentation on creating a secret chat is available <a href="https://telegram.org/faq#:~:text=Secret%20chats%20are%20meant%20for,(more%20on%20this%20here)">here</a>.
+  You may contact me with @TheMechite, documentation on creating a secret chat is available <a href="https://telegram.org/faq#:~:text=Secret%20chats%20are%20meant%20for,(more%20on%20this%20here)">here</a>.
 </details>

 <details>